A Premature Rejection of Getting Things Done (GTD)

 I bought the book and skimmed through it, reading some sections in detail.

 My takeaway?
-If someone had even a slight inspiration in life or a touch of creativity, then Getting Things Done (GTD) would feel stifling.
-To me, GTD seemed like a neurotic system designed for robots.
+If someone had even a spark of inspiration or a hint of creativity, then Getting Things Done (GTD) would feel stifling.
+To me, GTD seemed like a neurotic system built for robots.

 I decided to revisit GTD.
-Instead of starting with the book, I scoured YouTube for every video featuring David Allen or others discussing GTD: online courses, a lecture at Google, training sessions at a bank, numerous interviews with avid YouTubers, a TED talk, and so forth.
-Over the ensuing months, I meticulously watched, re-watched, and integrated the system’s principles as detailed in these videos.
+Instead of starting with the book, I searched YouTube for every video featuring David Allen or others discussing GTD: online courses, a lecture at Google, training sessions at a bank, numerous interviews with avid YouTubers, a TED Talk, and more.
+Over the following weeks, I watched and rewatched the videos.

 -